The Division of Clinical and Translational Research is the home for patient-oriented research in the Department of Anesthesiology.

 Explore our research resources that we have compiled for staff.

 The Division is led by Simon Haroutounian, PhD, an experienced clinical and translational scientist whose laboratory focuses on clinical research on pain and perioperative outcomes.
 Dr. Haroutounian is also the Chief of Clinical Research of the Washington University Pain Center (WUPC), and helps provide a robust research bridge between DoCTR and WUPC.

 The DoCTR team is comprised of full-time faculty members, affiliated faculty, full-time research coordinators and research nurses, grant specialists, and regulatory/QA specialists, who all work as a team to facilitate high-quality clinical and translational research.

 The DoCTR team offers support for all aspects of clinical research including study design, protocol development, IRB and regulatory document preparation and submission, recruitment, monitoring, data management, and analysis.

-Ongoing clinical studies in the Department of Anesthesiology can be found in our Clinical Studies directory.
+Ongoing clinical studies in the Department of Anesthesiology can be found below.